The History Of The Transgender Pride Flag

 Fellow activist Michael Page, who created the Bisexual Pride Flag in 1998, encouraged Helms to create her own design for a Transgender Pride Flag.
 The actual design — two blue, two pink, and one white stripe — came to Helms early one morning as she was waking up.
 “When you wake up and you’re still sort of groggy and everything but you’re starting to think and your mind is starting to fill with images — that’s when it came to me,” she told the Daily Beast.
 It was a case of “divine intervention.”

-The flag incorporates pale pink and blue stripes — colors traditionally associated with baby girls and boys — as well as a white stripe in the middle.
-Helms has described the symbolism of the colors as, “The stripes at the top and bottom are light blue, the traditional color for baby boys.
-The stripes next to them are pink, the traditional color for baby girls.
+The flag incorporates pale pink and blue stripes — colours traditionally associated with baby girls and boys — as well as a white stripe in the middle.
+Helms has described the symbolism of the colours as, “The stripes at the top and bottom are light blue, the traditional colour for baby boys.
+The stripes next to them are pink, the traditional colour for baby girls.
 The stripe in the middle is white, for those who are intersex, transitioning or consider themselves having a neutral or undefined gender."

 The way the stripes are laid out is no accident, either.
 "The pattern is such that no matter which way you fly it, it is always correct, signifying us finding correctness in our lives,” Helms said.